 Navigating the ’Net —The Internet offers a wealth of free and useful information and this class will get you started in learning how to access it.
 Participants will learn what the Internet is, about web pages and browsers, how to "surf," how to look at web pages critically, and where to go for reliable information.
 Participants will be introduced to search engines and will gain practice in searching Google.
 This is a workshop for beginners and is geared for those with little or no Internet experience.
 Participants MUST be able to use a mouse.
 Join us!
 Call the Reference desk at (781) 270-1691 to make an appointment.

-EBooks and Digital Audiobooks—Learn how to download free ebooks and/or audiobooks from the Burlington Public Library web site to your compatible ereader, Smartphone, or audio device.
-Bring in your device(s) and/or your laptop and we will walk you step-by-step through the process of downloading books.
+EBooks and Digital Audiobooks—Learn how to download free eBooks and/or audiobooks from the Burlington Public Library website to your compatible eReader, Smartphone, or audio device.
+Bring in your device(s) and/or your laptop and we will walk you step-by-step through the process of downloading eBooks.
 If you have a desktop computer at home or you are just curious about digital media, we will be happy to demonstrate using our equipment.

 Library Catalog—Confused by our new catalog?
 This one-on-one workshop will teach users how to search for books, videos, CDs, and other library materials that are available in Burlington and the other libraries in our consortium.
 Attendees will also learn how to access library accounts, place holds, and renew items.
 Workshop participants MUST be able to use a mouse.